Skip to main content

 Templating

-Developing a theme is a process of customizing the default template or adding new components to provide a unique look and feel to your store.
-This document will guide you through the process of customizing the default template using React component.
-Overwriting the existing components or adding your new components to the template is easy.
+Developing a theme in EverShop involves customizing the default templates or adding new components to create a unique look and feel for your store.
+This document provides a comprehensive guide on how to customize templates using React components, demonstrating how to easily override existing components or add new ones to your theme.

 catalog